seung-lab/cloud-volume/README.md

 * progress - Show progress bars.
 Defaults to True if in python interactive mode else default False.
 * info - Use this info object rather than pulling from the cloud (useful for creating new layers).
 * provenance - Use this object as the provenance file.
+* compress - None or 'gzip', force this compression algorithm to be used for upload
+* non_aligned_writes - True/False.
+If False, non-chunk-aligned writes will trigger an error with a helpful message.
+If True, Non-aligned writes will proceed.
+Be careful, non-aligned writes are wasteful in memory and bandwidth, and in a mulitprocessing environment, are subject to an ugly race condition.
+* parallel - True/False/(int > 0), If False or 1, use a single process.
+If > 1, use that number of processes for downloading
+   that coordinate over shared memory.
+If True, use a number of processes equal to the number of available cores.
+* otuput_to_shared_memory - True/False/string.
+Instead of using ordinary numpy memory allocations, download to shared memory.
+    Be careful, shared memory is like a file and doesn't disappear unless explicitly unlinked. (`vol.unlink_shared_memory()`) A string input specifies a possibly preexisting shared memory location.

 ### CloudVolume Methods